 1 — Compliance rate

 Contractual and policy compliance are essential to ensure legal security.
-Two aspects that are essential to measure in this context.
-First, the ratio of disputed invoices to total invoices and second the total difference between the price paid and the price quoted.
+Two aspects are necessary to measure in this context.
+First, the ratio of disputed invoices to total invoices, and second, the absolute difference between the price paid and the price quoted.

 2 — Total Spend By Vendor